Capture of Recife (1595): Background

 By virtue of the Iberian Union, the Anglo-Portuguese Treaty of 1373 was in abeyance, and as the Anglo–Spanish War was still ongoing, attacks on Portuguese shipping and colonies were a fair target for the English.
 The first ever English expedition under James Lancaster was attempted to the East Indies via Penang Island in June 1592.
 Remaining there until September, Portuguese and Spanish ships were plundered which although highly profitable had been a near disaster in terms of lives lost to storms and disease.
 Lancaster newly returned in 1593, decided on an expedition to Portuguese Brazil to tap the lucrative sugar and spice market.
 Lancaster mustered a small fleet of a joint stock venture in late 1594 with John Watts, Simon Boreman, Paul Bayning, John More, and William Shute as the leading investors.
-The fleet consisted of Consent of 350 tons owned by Watts, followed by Boreman's Saloman of 170 tons and Virgin of 60 tons; these were effectively armed merchant ships some of which had been used against the Spanish armada.
+The fleet consisted of Consent of 350 tons owned by Watts, followed by Boreman's Saloman of 170 tons and Virgin of 60 tons; these were effectively armed merchant ships some of which had been used against the Spanish Armada.
 Lancaster had been raised amongst the Portuguese, spoke the language, and had been a trader with them before war had broken out.

 Expedition

 In October 1594 they sailed from Plymouth, England, and on the outward voyage the English took several Spanish and Portuguese prizes and were joined by Edward Venner captain of the Peregrine out of Portsmouth and Welcome of Plymouth who with them also had a number of Spanish prizes.
 The combined forces soon captured its largest prize yet, a large Spanish galley-frigate.

 As they sailed further South a few of the ships headed back to cash in the prizes, and whilst raiding supplies at Tenerife Lancaster learned from prisoners of a wine ship that a rich carrack from the East Indies had been wrecked near Olinda of which her cargo was safely stowed at Recife.
-This was great news for Lancaster which gave him even more of an incentive to take Recifie.
+This was great news for Lancaster which gave him even more of an incentive to take Recife.
 The fleet now totaling nearly fifteen ships would accompany him there and converted the galley-frigate into a troop ship.